HumanOsv/SnippetKick/README.md

 # SnippetKick
 The SnippetKick algorithm combines local with global search for molecules and clusters.
-An extension of the Kick program developed by Addicoat et al.(1-3) is described in which chemically sensible molecular fragments are used in an automated stochastic search algorithm.
+An extension of the Kick program developed by Addicoat et al. is described in which chemically sensible molecular fragments are used in an automated stochastic search algorithm.(1-3)

 (1) 	Addicoat, M. A.; Metha, G. F. Kick: Constraining a Stochastic Search Procedure with Molecular Fragments.
 J. Comput.
 Chem.
 2009, 30 (1), 57–64.